FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Acknowledgements

-This work was supported by LG Display Research Center and the MSIT (Ministry of Science and ICT), Korea, under the ICT Creative Consilience program (IITP-2023-2020-0-01819) supervised by the IITP (Institute for Information \& communications Technology Planning \& Evaluation).
-S. Kim and G. Oh are partially supported by the National Research Foundation of Korea Grant funded by the Korean Government (NRF-2022R1F1A1074334) and Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No. 2019-0-00079, Artificial Intelligence Graduate School Program(Korea University)).
+This work was supported by LG Display Research Center 50\%.
+This work was also supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (2022-0-00043, 15\%, IITP-2024-2020-0-01819, 10\%), the National Research Council of Science \& Technology (NST) grant by the Korea government (MSIT) (No. CRC21011, 16\%), Culture, Sports, and Tourism R\&D Program through the Korea Creative Content Agency grant funded by the Ministry of Culture, Sports and Tourism in 2024 (International Collaborative Research and Global Talent Development for the Development of Copyright Management and Protection Technologies for Generative AI, RS-2024-00345025, 8\%), and Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) (No. 2019-0-00079, Artificial Intelligence Graduate School Program(Korea University), 1\%).